 If you have a legal client or health patient who deals with addiction problems, you might be concerned about his drug and alcohol use.
-A client that is using illegal narcotics, like [heroin] or [cocaine], is a threat to your case.
+A client who is using illegal narcotics, like heroin or cocaine, is a threat to your case.
 Further, if you are a healthcare professional, an addicted patient requires your assistance.
 It can also be difficult for an addicted person to get his life together without a little push.
 When you notice signs of addiction or substance abuse, it might be up to you to help your patient or client get help.
 Whether the reason for needing your client to get clean is to prove to a court they can be clean and sober, or whether you are a healthcare professional looking to help someone as part of your job, there are many resources available to you.

 The Importance of Rehab for Addiction

 The first thing to understand is the importance of rehab for [alcohol] or drug addiction.
 By knowing more about addiction and its negative health effects, you can then go to your client or patient and teach him about it.
 Substance abuse involves using the drugs or alcohol, even [marijuana], excessively.
 This often leads to addiction, which is when someone feels they have absolutely no control over their use.
 It is not simply drinking consistently, but doing so because they don't think they can stop.
 They have a need, not just a desire, for their substance of choice.

 "The first thing to understand is the importance of rehab for [alcohol] or drug addiction."

 This becomes dangerous on many levels.
 An addicted person is a danger to themselves and others if he is getting on the road while under the influence.
 It also affects his health in the short-term and long-term, including his brain and memory function, nearly all of his vital organs, his blood pressure, and his ability to fight off infection.
 Different drugs have different effects, such as [heroin] having a high risk of overdose and death.